NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fulminating Spear.md

 **Frequency** once per day

 **Effect** You touch the ruby and hurl the spear at a square within 40 feet.
-When the spear lands, it detonates, dealing 6d6 fire damage (DC 23 Reflex check) to all creatures in a 10-foot emanation.
+When the spear lands, it detonates, dealing 6d6 fire damage (DC 23 Reflex check) to all creatures in a @Template\[emanation|distance:10\].
 It then flies back to your hand.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*